navyuginfo/ember-seo-meta-tags/README.md

 export default Ember.Service.extend({
 // Basic convention that you must follow
 // routeName must be as specified in router.coffee file
+// Eg for Route - this.route('products', {path: 'products/:pid'}), routeName will be 'products'
 'routeName': {
     title: 'Your title goes here',
     metaTags: [